Presentation: Pregnancy where mother has a higher-chance first-trimester combined screening test result

 Consider genomic testing when:

-- There is a higher-chance (1 in 2 to 1 in 150 risk ratio) first-trimester combined screening result.
+- there is a higher-chance (1-in-2 to 1-in-150 risk ratio) first-trimester combined screening result; or

-- Findings characteristic of a common aneuploidy are made during an ultrasound scan.
+- findings characteristic of a common aneuploidy are made during an ultrasound scan.

 What do you need to do?